 “I tend to be a light packer, especially for long weekend trips so I opt to take less clothing and more jewellery to accessorise with and change up my look.
 I have really found that threading necklaces and bracelets through straws helps to keep everything separate and avoids those dreaded tangles.
 You can also loop any rings onto them too to save them getting lost and pop them in a small toiletry bag to keep them safe; perfect!” – Franki

-“If like me you like to stay hydrated (and are also a bit frugal!), taking an empty water bottle through security can prove invaluable, especially when a 500ml bottle will cost you almost £2 on a flight!
-Take a 2 litre bottle and fill up for free from a water fountain in the airport, given they provide safe drinking water; no-one wants a dodgy stomach on a plane…” – Franki
+“If like me you like to stay hydrated (and are also a bit frugal!), taking an empty water bottle through security can prove invaluable, especially when a 500ml bottle will cost you almost £2 in the airport!
+Take a large bottle and fill up for free from a water fountain in the airport, given they provide safe drinking water; no-one wants a dodgy stomach on a plane…” – Franki

 “This one is especially handy if you’re only off for one or two days; roll everything you need per day into one; trousers on the outside, followed by your top, underwear, socks, and even your toothbrush (inside a small plastic bag).
 Space saving galore!” – Jorge

 Packing Hack 5: Packing heavy items at the bottom of the case

 “Making sure shoes and toiletries are at the bottom of the case near the wheels ensures they don’t weigh down my clothes; and reduces creases and wrinkles!
 It also decreases the risk of anything fragile getting broken or squashed out of shape.” – Dana